Stay In The Know

-Hudson Yards is changing the look of New York – and will change how the world looks at New York.
-Unprecedented and ongoing investment marks Hudson Yards as the nation’s largest development, and one of the most complex construction projects in the history of New York City.
+Hudson Yards has changed the city’s iconic skyline.
+Unprecedented and ongoing investment marks Hudson Yards as the nation’s largest private development, and one of the most complex construction projects in the history of New York.

 A PLATFORM FOR SUCCESS

 Constructed on 28- acres over a working rail yard, two “platforms” bridge over 30 active train tracks, three rail tunnels and the new Gateway Tunnel.

 300 caissons support the platforms and buildings.
 The caissons (four to five feet in diameter and 20 to 80 feet in depth) are drilled deep into the bedrock between existing tracks.
 Finished towers extend from the caisson foundations, through the platforms, and then rise skyward.

 This eastern portion of the platform used 25,000 tons of steel, 14,000 cubic yards of concrete and weighs more than 35,000 tons.